Skip to main content

 How does it work?

-In this example, MorphSVGPlugin finds the path with the ID of "circle" and the path with the ID of "hippo" and automatically figures out how to add enough points to the circle to get a super smooth morph.
-It will rip through all that ugly path data, convert everything to cubic beziers, and dynamically subdivide them when necessary, adding points so that the beginning and ending quantities match (but visually it looks the same).
+In this example, MorphSVG finds the path with the ID of "diamond" and the path with the ID of "lightning" and automatically figures out how to add enough points to the diamond to get a super smooth morph.
+It rips through all that ugly path data, converts everything to cubic beziers, and dynamically subdivides them when necessary, adding anchor points so that the beginning and ending quantities match (but visually it looks identical).
 It's all done seamlessly under the hood.

 Features

-data even if the number (and type) of points is completely different between the start and end shapes!
-Most other SVG shape morphing tools require that the number of points matches. - Morph a
+• Morph <path> data even if the number (and type) of points don't match between the start and end shapes!

 read more...